theredditbandit/suave-supernovae/README.md

 Our project has the following key features:

-- `/summarize` :**AI-powered summarizer** that delivers a **concise summary** of conversations in any text channel, allowing users to quickly grasp ongoing discussions.
+- Our project features an **AI-powered summarizer** that delivers a **concise summary** of conversations in any text channel, allowing users to quickly grasp ongoing discussions.
-- `/ask` :**Ask the bot** feature lets users query the bot about any topic, even if it hasn’t been mentioned in the current conversation, avoiding the need to search through past messages or leave Discord.
+- The **Ask the bot** feature lets users query the bot about any topic, even if it hasn’t been mentioned in the current conversation, avoiding the need to search through past messages or leave Discord.
-- `/search` :Gives users the ability to **fetch Wikipedia articles** on specific topics directly within the Discord channel, providing instant access to relevant information.
+- This discord application gives users the ability to **fetch Wikipedia articles** on specific topics directly within the Discord channel, providing instant access to relevant information.
-- **Message saver** functionality enables users to **save and retrieve important messages** swiftly, ensuring easy access to critical information.
+- The **Message saver** functionality enables users to **save and retrieve important messages** swiftly, ensuring easy access to critical information.
-- `/help` :**Help command** offers descriptions of all available commands, helping users understand and utilize the bot’s features effectively.
+- The **Help command** offers descriptions of all available commands, helping users understand and utilize the bot’s features effectively.

 ## User Guide